 Sri Lanka is pretty easy to get around in terms of getting trains and buses but although the country is small, it can take a lot longer to travel a short distance on both buses or trains.
 We got a combination of trains, buses, tuk tuks and private cars around the country.

-Train stations aren’t huge so it’s not difficult to buy tickets and find the platforms.
-Best of all, the trains are super cheap.
+Sri Lanka train stations aren’t huge so it’s not difficult to buy tickets and find the platforms.
+Best of all, the Sri Lanka trains are super cheap.
 It cost us 60R (AU80c) for a two hour journey from Colombo – Kandy.
 For a comparison, the tuk tuk then charged us 500R (AU$4) for a five minute journey up to our guest house.

-Trains are in a class system.
+Trains in Sri Lanka are in a class system.
 Don’t buy 1st class because you can’t open the windows and every single tourist wants to get that open window/door shot.
 Just make sure you buy the train ticket a day early for Colombo – Kandy because they have designated seats.